Enhancing multimodal cooperation via sample-level modality valuation: Method

 \subsection{Fine-grained modality valuation}

-In multi-modal learning, each modality is expected to fully demonstrate its irreplaceable contribution, since different modalities are considered with complementary information.
-Especially, recent studies have revealed that the jointly trained multi-modal model often could not utilize all modalities well~\cite{huang2022modality}.
-What's more, based on data samples of realistic scenarios, the modality contribution discrepancy could vary across different samples.
-Hence, it is necessary to valuate the uni-modal contribution in the multi-modal model at sample-level, and accordingly improve multi-modal cooperation.
-In this paper, we introduce a Shapely-based metric fine-grained modality valuation metric, to observe the uni-modal contribution for the multi-modal prediction at sample-level.
+In multimodal learning, each modality is expected to fully demonstrate its irreplaceable contribution, since different modalities are considered with complementary information.
+Based on realistic scenarios, the modality contribution discrepancy could vary across different samples.
+Hence, it is necessary to valuate the uni-modal contribution in the multimodal model at sample-level, and accordingly improve multimodal cooperation.
+In this paper, we introduce a Shapely-based metric fine-grained modality valuation metric, to observe the uni-modal contribution for the multimodal prediction at sample-level.

-Concretely, we first have $v$ as a function to map the multi-modal prediction to its benefits:
+Concretely, for each sample $x$, we first have $v$ as a function to map the multimodal prediction to its benefits:

-When predicting correctly, the benefits of multi-modal prediction with input $\mathcal{C}$ is the number of input modalities.
+When predicting correctly, the benefits of multimodal prediction with input $C$ is the number of input modalities.